 - Bake for 40 minutes.

 I like to mix this up the night before and store it in the fridge.
 Then first thing in the morning I pop it in the oven to bake.
 This breakfast casserole will keep in the fridge for a up to a week.
 For an extra special treat for the kids, drizzle warm caramel sauce over their serving.
-My girls love it when I do this!
+My kids love it when I do this!

 How do you like your oatmeal?